-A renewable energy target helps grow thousands of NT solar jobs and lower power bills in the Territory.
+A renewable energy target helps grow thousands of NT jobs and lowers electricity prices in the Territory.

 It provides governments a firm framework within which to build complex policy, turning promises and ambition into a concrete goal.
 And it provides local NT solar companies with a stable set of conditions with which to operate their businesses.